EdDataScienceEES/tutorial-orla03/index.md

 What do we expect when we move to a 99% prediction interval?

-This is the end of the tutorial.
-Summarise what the student has learned, possibly even with a list of learning outcomes.
-In this tutorial we learned:
+Intuitively, when we more to 99% intervals, we are predicting a larger interval in which there is 99% probability the predicted value lies in thei interval, therefore the interval will be LARGER.

+Well done, youv've successfully completed the tutorial!

+hopefully you can now feel confident in your ability to

-##### - how to construct a simple linear model and find the subsequent confidence intervals
+##### - Understand the use of confidence intervals and how to construct them
-##### - how to construct a confidence interval in R, line by line
+##### - Manually find a confidence interval
-##### - how to plot regressions and confidence intervals in ggplot2
+##### - Plot regressions and confidence intervals in ggplot2
-##### - the difference between confidence and prediction intervals
+##### - Know the difference between confidence and prediction intervals

 We can also provide some useful links, include a contact form and a way to send feedback.